YcleptJohn/placement-report/report.md

 > -- Steve CS

-My written communication was evidenced in a well-received workplace post I made about the service after it was released, shown in the screenshots below.
+My written communication was evidenced in a well-received workplace post I made about the service after it was released, shown in the screenshot below.

 ![](media/image8.tiff){width="3.5416666666666665in" height="5.125in"}